1.1 In these Conditions:

 "Goods" means the goods and materials (including any instalment of the goods and materials or any parts for them) which the Seller is to supply in accordance with these Conditions;

 "Seller" means James Burrell Limited (registered in England under number 218384);

 "General Conditions" means the standard terms and conditions of sale set out in this document;

-"Special Conditions" means any special terms and conditions of sale as are agreed in Writing between the authorised representatives of the Buyer and
+"Special Conditions" means any special terms and conditions of sale as are agreed in Writing between the authorised representatives of the Buyer and the Seller;

 "Contract" means the contract for the purchase and sale of the Goods;